prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 When the page asks Prebid.js for bids, your module’s `buildRequests` function will be executed.
 Building the request will use data from several places:

-* AdUnit params - this is what's in the auctionRequest.bids array.
-TBD
+* AdUnit params - the arguments provided by the page are in bidderRequest.bids[]
-* Transaction ID - bidRequest.transactionId should be sent to your server and forwarded to any Demand Side Platforms your server communicates with.
-TBD
+* Transaction ID - bidderRequest.bids[].transactionId should be sent to your server and forwarded to any Demand Side Platforms your server communicates with.
-* Ad Server Currency - if your service supports bidding in more than one currency, your adapter should call pbjs.getConfig(currency) to see if the page has defined which currency it prefers for bids.
+* Ad Server Currency - if your service supports bidding in more than one currency, your adapter should call `$$PREBID_GLOBAL$$.getConfig(currency)` to see if the page has defined which currency it needs for the ad server.
-* Referrer - bidRequest.referrer should be passed into your server and utilized there.
+* Referrer - referrer should be passed into your server and utilized there.
 This is important in contexts like AMP where the original page referrer isn't available directly to the adapter.
+We suggest using the `utils.getTopWindowUrl()` function to obtain the referrer.

 {: .alert.alert-warning :}
 **Prebid 1.0:** Some of these bid request recommendations are new.